 ✥ DAY 3 ✥

 First stop was Kumamoto Castle!
 Kumamoto Castle is commonly thought to be one of the Three Great Castles of Japan.
 The castle grounds were vast; one of the largest I’ve seen to date.
-Although the buildings are mostly reconstructions, I think they are still impressive to see.
+Although the buildings are mostly reconstructions, they were still impressive to witness.

 It was also at Kumamoto Castle that the hotel mystery was solved.
 The reason why all the hotels were fully booked?